Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 shortWalletId | redeemer.identifier | PGP-encrypt(payer.britWalletId , redeemer.PGP.public)    (6)
 ```

-The `shortWalletId` is stored in plaintext to allow fast lookup in large data sets.
+The `shortWalletId` is stored in plain text to allow fast lookup in large data sets.

 The Redeemer's PGP key is used to encrypt the `payer.britWalletId` to hide it from the Matcher and protect the Redeemer from a
 compromise of the Matcher database.